Xbox Series X restock date — track today on Twitter, Walmart, Best Buy and more

-There's been a shortage of Xbox Series X restock and buying Microsoft's console has never been harder.
+An Xbox Series X restock shortage has made buying Microsoft's next-gen console near impossible.
 But, there might be some light at the end of the tunnel.
 After a quiet week of Xbox Series X restock — retailers could be prepping new restocks for the near future.

 So, we're here to help by tracking the latest Xbox Series X restock rumors, tips, and drops.
 We've also pulled together a list of U.S. retailers so you have a one-stop shop for finding where to buy the Xbox Series X and Series S.